 Do you offer any other discounts?

 Not at this time.
-However, I'd be open to negotiation as long as it is reasonable.
+However, I'd be open to price negotiation as long as it is reasonable.

 Do you offer samples?